 1. "Whiskey Lullaby"

-Amazingly, this beautiful ballad with Alison Krauss from 2003’s Mud On The Tires never made it to No. 1 on country radio (it peaked at No. 2).
-But no matter, because it will go down in the pantheon of great country songs.
+Amazingly, this beautiful ballad with Alison Krauss from 2003's Mud On The Tires never made it to No. 1 on country radio (it peaked at No. 2).
+But no matter, because it will go down in the pantheon of the world's great country songs, and it's certainly one of his fans' favorite songs.
 Bill Anderson and Jon Randall wrote the tune, but Paisley and Krauss brought the hauntingly sad song to life.
 One of his four songs to go double platinum, the song also won the CMA Song of the Year Award in 2005.